sirsquidness/ffu-deploy-notes/README.md

 # DO: set your DHCP server to provide the TFTP server address and bootfilename to point to one of the above files
 ```

+## How to prepare the Windows PC for capture and/or deploy

+1) Install Windows 10 or 11 on a PC
+2) Do whatever you want - install stuff, change settings, etc etc
+3) Shutdown cleanly and reboot in to the WinPE capture environment

+No sysprep needed!

 ## Notes on how it works

 In custom building iPXE, we are able to embed a config file in it.
 This saves a bunch of complexity in the DHCP server configuration. iPXE allows us to boot from HTTP servers, including from `.wim` files.